mlibrary/about-leverpress/src/content/news/2022-08-23-women-making-history-revolutionary-feminist-postcard-art-from-helaine-victoria-press.md

 templateKey: news
 title: "Forthcoming from Lever Press: A Study of Revolutionary Feminist Postcard Art by Helaine Victoria Press"
-summary: Coming this winter 2022 from Lever Press, a richly-illustrated narrative of two young women who learned to print, established a letterpress print shop in the Indiana countryside, and published the first women’s history postcards, while drawing others to their project of building feminist
+summary: Coming this summer 2023 from Lever Press, a richly-illustrated narrative of two young women who learned to print, established a letterpress print shop in the Indiana countryside, and published the first women’s history postcards, while drawing others to their project of building feminist